Unified Inbox

 Revenue + enterprise unblock

-Customer interviews surfaced the macro / micro split that anchored the IA.
-Contractors needed both a daily overview and job-specific threads.
-Operations members triage from the global inbox, whereas job managers drop into individual threads to handle the specific project.
+- The macro / micro split anchored the IA.
+Operations triage from the global inbox; job managers drop into individual threads.

-Competitive analysis: Construction software focused on templates for email, mainly a basic sending form on a job.
-Mapping the gap confirmed the differentiation opportunity: a unified comms hub as a tiered feature.
+- Construction software treated email as templated send forms (basically a sending form on a job).
+Gap pointed to a unified comms hub as a tiered feature.

 Two views of the micro plane: filtered thread inside a job, and the surrounding job context the hub surfaces alongside the conversation.